jedisct1/zig-utf8encrypt/README.md

 Ciphertext: 񃻸RhufBh]E񄃂 (20 bytes)
 ```

 Emojis are 4-byte UTF-8 sequences that encrypt to other 4-byte UTF-8 sequences, maintaining the byte structure.
+The permutation may reorder ASCII and emoji characters while preserving the total byte count.

 ### Accented Characters